slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On difficult opponents

 Besides outworking them, you'll need all weaponry.
 Sometimes even the «dirty stuff»: «pawn sacrifices», bribes and lying are examples of «dirty stuff».
-They can be effective but use them only on desperate situations: it’s a scar for life.
+They may be effective but use them only on desperate situations: it’s a scar for life.

 > *'Put all the meat in the barbecue.' -- Jorge Jesus (soccer coach)*